 Brunswick Centre Christmas Lights: The area features a large Christmas tree made of lights and turns on November 9, 2023 at 6:30 p.m.

-Coal Drops Yard Kings Cross Chrismas Installation: From November 9, 2022, until January 2, 2023, you’ll find curling, an alpine bar, Christmas market, and so much more, Kings Cross is a great spot for a London Christmas.
-The 47-foot tall tree has three times as many lights as last year with over 15,000 on the tree.
+Coal Drops Yard Kings Cross Chrismas Installation: From November 9, 2023, until December 23, 2023, you’ll find curling, an alpine bar, a Christmas market, and so much more.
+Kings Cross is a great spot for a London Christmas.
+The 46-foot tall tree has three times as many lights as last year with over 15,000 on the tree.
 Get the full details here.

 Harrods: Harrods goes all out for Christmas with beautiful Christmas lights displays and window displays.
 It is worth a stop to see the decorations both inside and outside of one of London’s most popular stores.

 Kew Gardens: For the past few years, Kew Gardens promised a display with a million lights, and this year promises to be just as spectacular.
 Follow the 2 kilometer (1.2 mile) trail through the lighted decorations, a laser garden and boats glowing on the lake.
 This display usually opens later in November and continues into January (selected dates from November 15, 2023 – January 7, 2024).

-The Shard Christmas Lights: There is no switching on ceremony, but the top 20 floors of The Shard light up for the Christmas season starting on December 6, 2022 until New Year’s Eve.
+The Shard Christmas Lights: There is no switching on ceremony, but the top 20 floors of The Shard light up for the Christmas season starting on November 28, 2023, until New Year’s Eve.
 The display turns on at 5:30 p.m. each evening.
 This year’s design was made with the London School of Music and features a snowman, a festive candle, and a festive pattern throughout the show.

 Syon Park’s Enchanted Woodland (CANCELLED FOR 2023 but hoping to return in 2024): The Enchanted Woodland in Brentford End features an illuminated trail that takes about an hour to walk.
 The 600-year-old garden transforms with Christmas lights and decorations, and the Great Conservatory is a favorite for pictures.
 The Enchanted Woodland opens in November 2022, but it closes the first weekend in December.
 Tickets sell out, so purchase them ahead of time.
 Tickets can be purchased here and start at £10.